Reduce Your Water Footprint

 The average American uses approximately 2,000 gallons of water a day through their home, yard, diet, energy, and consumer choices.
-The good news is there is plenty you can do to reduce your water footprint and help keep our rivers, lakes, wetlands, and underground aquifers wet.
+The good news is there is plenty you can do to reduce your water footprint and help recharge our rivers, lakes, wetlands, and underground aquifers with clean water!

 How about a rain barrel?

-Installing a rain barrel at your home, school, church, or other community building is an easy way to start reducing your water footprint.
-A rain barrel system collects and stores rain water from your roof that would otherwise flow into storm drains and streams, picking up pollutants along the way.
+Installing a rain barrel at your home, school, church, or other community building is one of the easiest and quickest ways to start reducing your water footprint.
+A rain barrel system collects and stores rain water from your roof gutter (downspout) that would otherwise flow into storm drains and streams, picking up pollutants along the way.
 You can save 1,300 gallons of water a year with one rain barrel.
 You’ll save money on your water bill too!